ermites-io/oae/README.md

 The API is still being worked, especially with AD.

-stream is partly in, chain is not commited in yet.
+STREAM is in, CHAIN is starting.

 ```